Richard Huckle: Remand and trial

 In a series of postings in 2013 he admitted sexually abusing four girls from the same family.
-He awarded himself points for sexually abusing children, and could not win points if he abused the same child in the same week.
+He awarded himself points for sexually abusing children.
 Huckle wrote he wanted to marry a girl he had raped from the age of seven and have children with her, although he claimed he was "not a big fan of incest".
 In total, prosecutors unveiled 29 victims and more than 20,000 photos and videos, but believe there could be up to 200 victims across Southeast Asia and thousands more photos in encrypted areas of Huckle's laptop, for which Huckle refused to provide keys.
 Ultimately, the vast majority of child abuse on his laptop was never recovered.

 The hearings revealed some of the stratagems Huckle employed to procure victims, such as taking children out on day trips from orphanages and escorting them home from their own birthday party.
-Huckle had even talked about marrying one of his young victims so that he could set up a foster home and abuse "a cycle of children" who would pass through his home and turn his pedophilia into a full-time job.
-Huckle also created a ledger of his abuses in which he scored the scale of abuse each victim suffered.
+Huckle had even talked about marrying one of his young victims so that he could set up a foster home and abuse "a cycle of children" who would pass through his home.
+Huckle also created a ledger of his abuses in which he scored the scale of abuse he inflicted upon each victim.
 It was from this ledger that the estimated number of children abused, 200, was derived, although to date authorities have only discovered photographic evidence of the abuse of 29 children due to Huckle refusing to give officers the passwords for encrypted areas of his hard drives.

 Extraterritorial jurisdiction

 Huckle was prosecuted under Section 72 of the Sexual Offences Act 2003, which allows British nationals to be tried and convicted in the United Kingdom for child sex crimes committed while overseas in an effort to prevent child sex tourism, a stratagem known as extraterritorial jurisdiction and a move welcomed by child protection charities.

-It is a rarely used section of the Act.
-While no official tally is kept, Huckle was reportedly only the seventh person to be prosecuted under the measure, and his crimes the most serious to be prosecuted under it.
+While no official tally is kept, Huckle was reportedly only the seventh person to be prosecuted under the measure, and his crimes were the most serious to be prosecuted under it.